AstroWell/IberiCoSpacecraft/README.md

 Rigid Crewed Vessels:
 - 1.875 / 2.5m Cupola

-TO DO List:
-- make centrifuges spin
-- Skins Variations
-- a few more Rigid parts to compliment the others

-Wish list:
-- IVA's

 # License
 IberiCo Spacecraft is distributed under a Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License